 The OSI aerial photos from 1995 to 2012 have also been reviewed.
 The resolution of the photography is poor, and it is not possible to identify building or property use.
-The surrounding land use appears to be predominantly residential but now with some commercial properties also.
+The surrounding land use appears to be predominantly residential.
 In general, little change is noted during this period in the site and surrounding area.
+The 1995 aerial photo (Figure 5) shows the site in the northern corner of a field, possibly used for sports.
+Eglinton Terrace is present 30m to the west.
+Sports pitches are noted approximately 150m to the south.
+There is little change noted between 1995 and 2012.